learnable-content/Laravel-5/README.md

 ## Hosts file

-Next lets add a line items to our ```/etc/hosts```.
+Next lets add a line to our ```/etc/hosts```.
 The hosts file is used to map hostnames to addresses.
-It is a way for us to use `homestead.app` and route that to the ip address of the homestead vm. ```192.168.10.10  homestead.app``` should be added your ur hosts file.
+It is a way for us to use `homestead.app` and route that to the ip address of the homestead vm. ```192.168.10.10  homestead.app``` should be added your hosts file.

 ## Bringing up the virtual machine

 Let's install and bring up the vagrant machine now.
 From the ```~/Homestead``` directory run ```vagrant up```.
-This will install all the included software listed above this will require some time to come up.
+This will install all the included software listed above which should take a few minutes.

 Now lets try to hit the url and see if everything installed correctly.
 Go to your browser and type in ```http://homestead.app```.
 You should see an nginx error. (checking to see if this is true)